About council tax

 Find out how council tax is calculated and where your money goes by reading the leaflet below.

-Details of South Gloucestershire Council’s spending and performance 2019-20.
-How your council tax and business rates are spent.Start reading
+Details of South Gloucestershire Council’s spending plans for 2020-21.
+How your council tax and business rates will be spent.Start reading

 Council tax adult social care precept explained

 The government has allowed councils which provide social care to adults to increase the share of council tax.
 This additional council tax charge is called the adult social care precept (ASC).

 This started in 2016/17 and it is a government requirement that this precept is shown as a separate line on the bill with an amount that is the cumulative total for this additional precept over the 5 years.
 The 2% increase shown on the bill is an increase on the South Gloucestershire basic council tax plus the special expenses amount for 2020/21.
 Please note that the basic council tax charge does not include the Avon & Somerset Police precept, The Avon Fire Brigade precept, special expenses, or the parish precept.

 The percentage increase is calculated on a Band D property as follows:

 - In 2016/17 the total precept was £1,274.66 (£1,249.76 + £24.90) (2% ASC precept)

 - In 2017/18 the total was £1,339.54 (£1,275.79 + £63.75) (3% ASC precept)